rushimodi10/Netflix-SignIn-Page/README.md

 This is a clone of the Netflix India Website's Sign In page.
+It is developed with HTML and CSS.